inveniosoftware/training/09-deposit-form/README.md

     )
 ```

-## Step 3
+## Step 3: Display the form

 We have to create a new view for the form.
 We will take advantage of the HTTP verbs `GET`, to render the form, and `POST`, to handle the submitted data.
+We are also going to protect the view with the `login_required` decorator: in this way, Invenio will redirect to the login view if the user is anoymous and we can then set the owner of the newly created record to the id of the logged in user.

 `my-site/my_site/deposit/views.py`